-The cost of attending College in Canada varies by program.
+The cost of attending college in Canada varies by program.
 Tuition fees for international undergraduate students can range from CAD $8500 to $18,000 per year.
-For international Students; fees are due and payable by the start of classes; various payment options, methods are available.
+For international students, fees are due and payable by the start of classes.
+Various payment options and methods are available at Can-College.

-A- To study in Canada the first requirement is to get an LOA and apply for a study visa or permit and complete study.
-Once you complete the study the work permit option becomes available on a case-to-case basis.
+A- To study in Canada, the first requirement is to get an LOA and apply for a study visa or permit and complete your study.
+Once you complete the study, the work permit option becomes available on a case-to-case basis.
 This visa and permit process starts with the LOA (letter of acceptance from a DLI), not with the eligibility of a PGWP.
-Common sense says if the student cannot get an LOA and subsequently a visa or permit, there is no option for completing the study in Canada and PGWP.
+To clarify, if the student cannot get an LOA, and subsequently a visa or permit, there is no option for completing the study in Canada and for PGWP.

-Regardless of the option of PGWP, the student can work while enrolled in a full-time eligible course, which could be a vocation skills-based diploma program or a degree program.
+Regardless of the option for PGWP, the student can work while enrolled in a full-time eligible course, which could be a vocation skills-based diploma program or a degree program.

-There are thousands of applicants around the world having different circumstances and educational credentials which may not qualify them for admission to a community college or other college due to several reasons, including not having good grades, minimal education and other requirements, or a gap in study.
+There are thousands of applicants around the world with different circumstances and educational credentials, which may not qualify them for admission to a community college or other colleges due to several reasons, including not having good grades, minimal education and other requirements, or a gap in study.

-If you are a new applicant there is a lot more to learn and know about the student admissions and beyond.
+If you are a new applicant, there is a lot more to learn and know about the student admissions and beyond.
 Can-College helps you with all this without any obligation.
-Please use this link to attend our free online live interactive seminars for in-depth knowledge based on legal and serious discussion which may help you to improve your knowledge.
+Please use this link to attend our free online live interactive seminars for in-depth knowledge based on legal and serious discussion.

 A- Absolutely not.
-Even you are eligible for a PGWP after completion of study, still you will need to find a qualified Canadian employer who is willing to offer you a job in a specified occupation under the NOC list.
-You will need to work for at least one year full-time and then apply for Express Entry along with other Immigration eligibility requirements concerning age, language, experience, education adaptability, admissibility, etc.
+Even you are eligible for a PGWP after completion of study, you will still need to find a qualified Canadian employer who is willing to offer you a job in a specified occupation under the NOC list.
+You will need to work for at least one year full-time, then apply for Express Entry, along with other immigration eligibility requirements concerning age, language, experience, education adaptability, admissibility, etc.

-There are two types of situations: the Work On-Campus and Work Off-Campus.
+There are two types of situations: On-Campus Work and Off-Campus Work.

-Q 6- What is LOA (Letter of Acceptance)?
+Q6 - What is an LOA (Letter of Acceptance)?

-A- A Letter of Acceptance is issued by a Canadian College having a DLI status.
-This letter is generally issued after the student has met the admission requirements and entered into an environment contract with the college.
+A- A Letter of Acceptance is issued by a Canadian College with a DLI status.
+This letter is generally issued after the student has met the admission requirements and has entered into an environment contract with the college.

 Students can establish acceptance to a course or program of study by showing officers an original letter of acceptance (or a scanned copy if the applicant is applying through e-Apps) from the DLI that they will be attending.

-Can-College has comprehensive support available to all protected students to educate them covering the required elements, factors and situations to protect their best interest.
-This may help a student to self-represent in the visa application or understand the process better, even if he/she is represented by a consultant or a counsel.
-Please use this link to attend our free online live interactive seminars for in-depth knowledge based on legal and serious discussion which may help you.
+Can-College has comprehensive support available to all students to educate them in covering the required elements, factors and situations to protect their best interest.
+This may help a student to self-represent in the visa application, or understand the process better, even if he/she is represented by a consultant or a counsel.
+Please use this link to attend our free online live interactive seminars for in-depth knowledge based on legal and serious discussion.